dthomas601/fuzzing_tutorial/3_Exercises/Exercise_1/README.md

 ##### Choosing an interface application

-For this example the library will be used with an inferface application (exif command-line). exif 0.6.15 can be downloaded and uncompressed by using the instructions below.
+For this example, the library will be used with an interface application (exif command-line). exif 0.6.15 can be downloaded and uncompressed by using the instructions below.
 The exif tool will use the libexif library downloaded previously.

 ```
 cd $HOME/fuzzing_libexif